November 14th

 Globalisation and deglobalisation: the future of economic power

 After several decades of increasing global economic integration, the world is teetering on the brink of geo-economic fragmentation.
 This is happening against the backdrop of increasing trade tensions between the United States and China, and more generally a rise in populism and greater scepticism about the benefits of globalisation.
 Notably, these trends predated the Covid-19 pandemic and the war in Ukraine, events that have further tested international relations.
 Geopolitical rivalries have fuelled greater protectionism and the increasing use of cross-border restrictions on national security grounds.
 Fragmentation leads also to lower economic efficiency for the EU.
-This session will discuss the strategic choices for the EU in this fast-changing economic landscape.Kasumasa Iwata, President of the Japan Center for Economic Research; former Deputy Governor of the Bank of Japan
+This session will discuss the strategic choices for the EU in this fast-changing economic landscape.Kazumasa Iwata, President of the Japan Center for Economic Research; former Deputy Governor of the Bank of Japan

 Jean Pisani-Ferry, Senior Fellow at Bruegel; Non-Resident Senior Fellow at the Peterson Institute (Washington DC)